Frequently Asked Questions

-Foxborough Regional Charter School is a K-12, college preparatory, public school located in Foxborough, Massachusetts.
-The school currently enrolls 1220 students from 20 communities, including Attleboro, Avon, Brockton, Canton, Easton, Foxborough, Mansfield, Medway, Millis, Norfolk, North Attleboro, Norton, Norwood, Plainville, Raynham, Sharon, Stoughton, Walpole, West Bridgewater, and Wrentham.
-At full capacity, FoxboroughRegionalCharterSchool will enroll 1,200 students.
+The school currently enrolls almost 1,300 students from 20 neighboring communities that make up our district including Attleboro, Avon, Brockton, Canton, Easton, Foxborough, Mansfield, Medfield, Medway, Millis, Norfolk, North Attleboro, Norton, Norwood, Plainville, Sharon, Stoughton, Walpole, West Bridgewater, and Wrentham.

 Who can enroll?